braheezy/kiesel-fork/README.md

 are various things that already work well, there's an equal amount of things that don't :^)

-Issues are disabled for the time being, if you want to report a bug (not missing feature, many features are missing!), please get in touch with me directly.
-Pull requests containing small fixes are welcome, if you want to work on features please also get in touch beforehand.
+Please refrain from filing issues for missing features - many are missing!
+Similarly, please get in touch before starting to work on something larger than a bug fix.

 Further reading: